MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. You can also use outputs from your UI flow as inputs for actions that appear later in the flow.
 To do this, select the input field, and then select an input from the token picker.

-## Run UI Flows unattended or attended
+## Run UI flows unattended or attended

 When you create UI flows, you run them either in **attended** or **unattended** mode.
 Unattended is best for aplications that do not need human supervision.